-It is recommended that drivers and passengers should wear appropriate gloves.
-Clothing must be capable of withstanding a spill on tarmac or concrete.
+Clothing must be capable of withstanding a spill on tarmac.
 No bare limbs please.
 Be reminded that it is your body travelling at ~30mph – potential contact with tarmac and immovable objects will probably hurt and you may wish to consider this.

 Technical Design Criteria

 All karts must be constructed with pedestrian and spectator safety in mind.
-Sharp edges will not be permitted.
+Sharp edges shall not be permitted.

 No glass or other materials that could shatter or cause injuries to drivers, passengers or spectators in the event of a crash may be used in the construction of the kart.